 Professor Anu Sivunen

 Anu Sivunen (PhD, @asivunen) is a professor of communication in the Department of Language and Communication Studies at University of Jyväskylä.
-Her research focuses on communication processes in global teams and organizations, flexible work arrangements, workspaces, as well as affordances of communication technologies, such as enterprise social media.
+Her research focuses on communication processes in remote work and global teams, workspaces, as well as affordances of communication technologies, such as enterprise social media.
 She is also interested in the role of ICTs in employees’ work-life boundary management and constant connectivity.
-Currently, she is in charge of a 4-year research project funded by Academy of Finland (PARIS) studying employees’ social media use as well as a research project GloBound focusing on employees’ boundary management in global organizations.
+Currently, she is in charge of a 4-year research project funded by Academy of Finland (PARIS) studying employees’ social media use.
 She has spent two years as a visiting scholar in the USA, at University of California, Santa Barbara and at Stanford University.

 Professor Mikko Villi

 Mikko Villi, PhD, @mvilli, is professor of journalism in the Department of Language and Communication Studies at the University of Jyväskylä.
 He serves as the President of the Finnish Association for Media and Communication Studies.
 An emphasis in his work is on the contemporary context for journalism, especially new media platforms and social media.
 Among his interests is also the study of media organizations and media management, thereby joining the study of organizational communication with journalism and media studies.
 Media management is of increasing relevance for media studies, due mainly to the disruption experienced by legacy media organizations.
 Currently, Villi is leading two research projects: “Incidental Media Consumption – A comparative study of how consumers access media content in social media”, and “Media Work 2030 – An interdisciplinary approach to media work in the age of digital disruption.”
 Villi has made several research visits to the University of Tokyo and Fordham University in New York.